 A higher tuition rate will be charged to any resident undergraduate student enrolled before fall 2006 who, before the academic session begins, has previously attempted a number of semester credit hours taken at any institution of higher education while classified as a resident student for tuition purposes that exceeds by at least 45 semester credit hours the number of semester credit hours required for completion of the degree program in which the student is enrolled, except for those who fall within the exceptions set out in Section 61.059(b), (c), and (d) of the Texas Education Code (shown below).
 For this purpose, an undergraduate student who is not enrolled in a TWU degree program is considered to be enrolled in a degree program requiring a minimum of 120 semester credit hours.
-For students who began higher education in fall 2006, excess semester credit hour tuition applies when the student has exceeded the number of semester credit hours required for the degree by at least 30 semester credit hours.
+For students who began higher education in fall 2006 or later, excess semester credit hour tuition applies when the student has exceeded the number of semester credit hours required for the degree by at least 30 semester credit hours.
 For purposes of excess hours, resident undergraduate students include nonresident students who are receiving waivers to reduce their payment to the resident tuition rate.

 - This regulation does NOT apply to semester credit hours earned before the 1999 fall semester.